mirhamasala/star_rating/README.md

     `.stars i:hover { color: var(--pale-light) };`

-  - Now that we have selected the currently hovered star, we want, in fact, to set the stars that come *after* it to the base color instead.
+  - Now that we have selected the currently hovered star, we need to set the stars that come *after* it to the base color.
 The general sibling combinator will help us do just that:

     `.stars i:hover ~ i { color: var(--pale-light) };`

-    This rule says, from the perspective of the currently hovered star, please change the color of all my sibling stars into the base color–and don't change me.
+    This rule says, from the perspective of the currently hovered star, please change the color of all my sibling stars into the base color–but don't change me.
 And since the style is applied on the currently hovered star, the style keeps applying as you hover from right to left and left to right.
 It's kinda dazzling, don't you think?

-4. Repeat the same process but on click.
+4. Repeat the same process but on click

-   - When a star is clicked we want it to behave in the same way as it was a currently hovered star.
-To get there we need to add a couple of classes so that we can apply the same rules as for the currently hovered star, but are still able to differentiate from it.
-On click, we add the class `.rated` to the starbox and the class `.active` to the currently clicked star
+   - When a star is clicked we want it to behave the same way as a currently hovered star does.
+To get there we need to add a couple of classes so that we can apply the same rules as we did for the currently hovered star, but are at the same time still able to differentiate from it.
+On click, we'll add the class `.rated` to the starbox and the class `.active` to the currently clicked star in our JS file.

    - Then in our CSS stylesheet, we say: also apply the glow to all the stars that are in the rated star box with `rated i`